Contemporary knowledge about God, Evolution, and the meaning of human life.

 They are bright but do not glitter.

-59. In order to serve Tao successfully by helping other people, one needs the ability to preserve and to accumulate the power of the consciousness.
+59. In order to serve Tao successfully by helping other people, one needs to be able to preserve and to accumulate the power of the consciousness.
 This requires renouncing everything that wastes this power.

-Such a renunciation at the higher stages of the Path helps one to grow one’s own Power of Te,* which can become inexhaustible and can help one to cognize Tao in fullness.
+Such a renunciation at the higher stages of the Path helps one to grow one’s own Power of Te, which can become inexhaustible and can help one to cognize Tao completely.

 And Tao is the Eternal and Infinite Primordial Foundation of every man and of the entire material world.
-The way which unites man with that Foundation is called root.
+The way that unites man with this Foundation is called root.

 60. The activity of Tao and Te in relation to numerous individual souls of different ages can be likened to cooking a meal of many ingredients in a large cauldron.

-For realization of the destinies of most people, which they deserve, Tao and Te use spirits, some of these spirits may be of lower levels of development.
+As for the majority of people, when realizing the destinies that these people deserve, Tao and Te use spirits, including spirits of lower levels of development.

 But if one approaches Tao by the quality of the soul, then such a person goes beyond the sphere of influence of these spirits.

 61. The Great Kingdom of Tao* is located as if behind the mouth of a river.